Limits of Multilayer Diffusion Network Inference in Social Media Research: Testing Setup

 which is the probability that node $j$ is activated by exactly node $i$ and survives activations from all other nodes that are activated earlier than node $j$.
 Then, the likelihood of observing node $j$ activated on cascade $c$ by any previous node is the sum of the above likelihood over all possible $i$'s:

 On the other hand, the likelihood of a node $n$ not being activated on cascade $c$ by the ending time $T$ is

 which is the probability that it survives all possible activations.
-The likelihood of observing the entire activation sequence of $c$, is then the joint likelihood of observing all the successful activations and all the failed activations:
+The likelihood of observing the entire activation sequence of $c$, is then the joint likelihood of observing all the successful activations and all the failed activations\footnote{We include all derivations in \textit{Derivation of Formulas}.}: